Best Myasthenia Gravis in Delhi

 - Therapies, such as plasmapheresis, which removes antibodies from the blood that block nerve signals, and intravenous immune globulin, which adds normal antibodies to the immune system

-- Thymectomy, which is surgical removal of the thymus
+- Thymectomy, which is the surgical removal of the thymoma

-Transsternal radical thymectomy: The surgeon makes a lengthwise incision in the center of the chest and separates the breastbone (sternum) to gain access to the chest.
+- Transsternal radical thymectomy: The surgeon makes a lengthwise incision in the chest’s centre and separates the breastbone (sternum) to gain access to the chest.
 The thymus is then removed.
-This procedure is performed under general anesthesia, and is the most invasive form of thymectomy and requires the longest recovery time.
+This procedure is performed under general anaesthesia, and is the most invasive form of thymectomy and requires the longest recovery time.

 - Video-assisted thoracotomy (VATS) thymectomy: This is a less invasive form of thymectomy.
 The surgeon makes several small incisions on the right or left side of the chest and inserts fibre-optic instruments through the incisions.
 The fibre-optic instruments are flexible tubes that can include a light or camera.
 The camera transmits images to a monitor, which allows the surgeon to see inside the chest.
 Surgical instruments are put through the incisions to remove the thymus.
 Because of its minimally invasive nature, this procedure is less painful and requires less recovery time than the transsternal approach.